amperry01/CPSC350-Data-Structures/README.md

 and utilizes a monotonically decreasing stack to determine which attendants can see the speaker and which can't.

 Perry_A_A4: A C++ program that takes input from a file of DNA sequences and returns all possible genetic palindromes from the input file using doubly linked lists.

+Perry_A_A5: A C++ program that simulates the Scare Games tournament using binary trees to manage single and double-elimination formats, determining winners and losers dynamically.
+The program outputs the tournament structure as a DOT file for visualization, showcasing efficient data handling and tournament logic.

+Perry_A_A6: A C++ program that is capable of identifying a minimum spanning tree of an undirected, weighted graph using Kruskal’s algorithm.